Ken Saro-Wiwa: Naming

+Documentaries

-A BBC World Service Radio Documentary, "Silence Would Be Treason", was broadcast in January 2022.
-It is presented by his daughter Noo Saro-Wiwa and voiced by Ben Arogundade.
+A BBC World Service radio documentary, Silence Would Be Treason, was broadcast in January 2022, presented by his daughter Noo Saro-Wiwa and voiced by Ben Arogundade.

 Personal life

-He and his wife Maria had five children, who grew up with their mother in the United Kingdom while their father remained in Nigeria.
+Saro-Wiwa and his wife Maria had five children, who grew up with their mother in the United Kingdom while their father remained in Nigeria.
 They include Ken Wiwa and Noo Saro-Wiwa, both journalists and writers, and Noo's twin Zina Saro-Wiwa, a journalist and filmmaker.
 In addition, Saro-Wiwa had two daughters (Singto and Adele) with another woman.
 He also had another son, Kwame Saro-Wiwa, who was only one year old when his father was executed.